 San Francisco, CA./Puerto Vallarta, JAL.

-Reply to this Well you are on the right track!
+Well you are on the right track!
 Reaching out and doing your homework on the internet is a good place to start.
 Try finding bloggers living in or near your area.
 One that comes to mind is Vivaveracruz.
 If there is an informational website with a forum or message board that is specific to your area, you may be able to find some locals to meet up with or regular tourists to hang out with while they are in town visiting.
 Spanish language schools serve several worthwhile purposes.
 You can learn the language so that it is easier to make new friends.
 Oft times, the teachers will be the first among them.
 You may also meet other newcomers like yourself or some like-minded travellers to spend time with.
 Good luck and have fun!!
+Reply to this

-Reply to this I lived in Mexico for six months and found a few saving graces.
+I lived in Mexico for six months and found a few saving graces.
 I lived in Merida, in the Yucatan.
 I found an English library run solely by expats, full of books I could understand.
 It was nice to be able to escape for a while and just relax with good people and good books.
 The library also offered Spanish classes a few nights a week.
 Also, I found an English magazine, Yucatan Magazine (I think was the title) filled with all kinds of adventures and advice.
 A simple google search may help you to find some of these same things in Veracruz.
 Also, if there is a University in town, you should go check it out.
 Not only are there bound to be lots of exchange students to talk to, but I've found a lot of Mexican people really like the opportunity to practice their English.
+Reply to this

-Reply to this actually english is an universally accepted language and you can find any body who speaks english very soon.
+actually english is an universally accepted language and you can find any body who speaks english very soon.

 ---